-- 1. Class size requirements are consistent across terms.
+1. Class size requirements are consistent across terms.
 The basis of summer pay\ is the number of credit hours of the course at the Dean's discretion.
 A faculty member will receive \$6000 for a three credit hour course that meets minimum enrollment (this applies to both main campus and CPE courses).
 If a course is two credit hours, the pay will be \$4000.
 Teaching more than two courses requires Dean's approval and will be paid at the Lecturer rate.
 Your summer pay spread will be stated on your summer contract.
 Please note: Payment may vary for CPE courses.
 Per university policy, faculty are allowed to receive only 1/9th of their AY salary each month in the summer.
-See the following faculty pay policy: - 2.
-Required Class Size: The minimum class size requirement for courses is generally 15 students.
-The Dean's Team will monitor each semester's enrollments, starting six weeks prior to the semester start date.
-Two weeks before classes start, you will be notified if your course is on low-enrollment watch.
-Cancellation decisions are made by the Dean's Office no less than one week before classes start.
-You may be offered the opportunity to teach at a pro-rated amount, rather than cancelling the course.
-Once you accept a pro-rated pay amount, it may be increased based on census date enrollment numbers, but will not be decreased, even if enrollment drops below the enrollment number used to calculate the pro-rate. - 3.
-If tenure track faculty teaches a CPE course in the summer, s/he may be paid up to the amount as stated in the appropriate main campus summer pay policy.
+See the following faculty pay policy:

+3. If tenure track faculty teaches a CPE course in the summer, s/he may be paid up to the amount as stated in the appropriate main campus summer pay policy.
 As with all CPE courses, minimum student numbers apply and in some cases, the amount paid out will vary by total number of students registered for the class.